infinitered/ignite-cookbook/docs/recipes/Zustand.md

 </details>

-Mobx-State-Tree models declare the data type, initial values, derived values, and actions all in one.
+MobX-State-Tree models declare the data type, initial values, derived values, and actions all in one.
 Zustand takes a "barebones" approach and defines a store as a basic state object with data and actions co-located.

 Create a new file `app/store/AuthenticationStore.ts` and convert the model to Zustand to look like this: